-An Open-Label, Randomized, Multicenter Study Evaluating the Activity of Lasofoxifene Relative to Fulvestrant for the Treatment of Postmenopausal Women With Locally Advanced or Metastatic ER+/HER2− Breast Cancer With an ESR1 Mutation
+An Open-Label, Randomized, Multicenter Study Evaluating the Activity of Lasofoxifene Relative to Fulvestrant for the Treatment of Pre- and Postmenopausal Women With Locally Advanced or Metastatic ER+/HER2− Breast Cancer With an ESR1 Mutation

-This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene relative to fulvestrant for the treatment of postmenopausal women with locally advanced or metastatic ER+/HER2− breast cancer with an acquired ESR1 mutation and who have disease progression on an aromatase inhibitor (AI) in combination with a cyclin dependent kinase (CDK) 4/6 inhibitor.
-The primary objective is to evaluate the progression free survival (PFS) of 5 mg lasofoxifene relative to fulvestrant for the treatment of postmenopausal women with locally advanced or metastatic estrogen receptor positive (ER+)/human epidermal growth factor 2 negative (HER2−) breast cancer with an ESR1 mutation.
+This is an open label, randomized, multicenter study evaluating the activity of lasofoxifene relative to fulvestrant for the treatment of pre- and postmenopausal women with locally advanced or metastatic ER+/HER2− breast cancer with an acquired ESR1 mutation and who have disease progression on an aromatase inhibitor (AI) in combination with a cyclin dependent kinase (CDK) 4/6 inhibitor.
+The primary objective is to evaluate the progression free survival (PFS) of 5 mg lasofoxifene relative to fulvestrant for the treatment of pre- and postmenopausal women with locally advanced or metastatic estrogen receptor positive (ER+)/human epidermal growth factor 2 negative (HER2−) breast cancer with an estrogen receptor 1 (ESR1) mutation.
 The secondary objectives are to evaluate: 1.
 Clinical benefit rate (CBR) and Objective Response Rate (ORR) 2.
 Duration of response 3.
 Time to response 4.
 Overall Survival (OS) 5.
 Pharmacokinetics of lasofoxifene 6.
 Quality of life (QoL): Quality of Life (QoL): vaginal assessment scale (VAS) and vulvar assessment scale (VuAS) questionnaires 7.
 Safety of lasofoxifene 8.
-Response to various ESR1 mutation (Y537S, Y537C, D538G, E380Q, S463P, V534E, P535H, L536H, L536P, L536R, L536Q, or Y537N) 9.
-The presence of the following mutations from tumor free DNA will be documented and part of an exploratory analysis: 1. erbb2 extracellular domain mutation 5310; 2. erbb2 kinase domain mutations V777, L755, and Exon 20 insertion; 3. all NF1 mutations that are truncating, frame shifting and nonsense or homozygous deletions; and 4.
-KRAS (Kirsten RAt Sarcoma).
+Response to various ESR1 mutation (Y537S, Y537C, D538G, E380Q, S463P, V534E, P535H, L536H, L536P, L536R, L536Q, or Y537N).

 In both non-clinical and clinical studies, fulvestrant has shown activity in ESR1 mutated breast cancer cells and will be used as the comparator in this Phase 2 study to better determine the relative clinical efficacy of lasofoxifene.
 The FDA approved fulvestrant dose will be used.